Reedy High School

-Rick Reedy High School, or RHS (locally referred to as Reedy), is a four-year public high school located in Frisco, Texas.
+Rick Reedy High School is a four-year public high school located in Frisco, Texas.
 It is part of the Frisco Independent School District.
-It is one of eleven high schools in the district, and is named after Rick Reedy, who served as the district's superintendent for 16 years.
-This school was built to relieve the Frisco and Wakeland High Schools.
+It is one of twelve high schools in the district, and is named after Rick Reedy, who served as the district's superintendent for 16 years.
+The school was built to relieve the Frisco and Wakeland High Schools.

 Reedy opened with 9th and 10th graders in the 2015–2016 school year.
 The first graduating class was the class of 2018.

 Athletics

 Reedy High School competes in the following sports: